JacksonLiew101/MAMS/README.md

 A desktop application system that allows the shop owner to:
 - Keep track of available music albums
 - Keep track of rented items
-- Track sales and stock reporting.
+- Track sales and stock reporting
 - Keep track of the customer details and the related rental history
-- View the summary of the overall popularity of the music albums.
+- View the summary of the overall popularity of the music albums

 ## Installation